What is Forecast Accuracy?

 Forecast Accuracy Formulas

-There are three calculations businesses use to measure the accuracy of their forecasting models: mean absolute percentage error (MAPE), mean absolute error (MAE), and root mean squared error (RMSE).
+There are three primary calculations businesses use to measure the accuracy of their forecasting models: mean absolute percentage error (MAPE), mean absolute error (MAE), and root mean squared error (RMSE).

 Mean Absolute Percentage Error (MAPE)